WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-03.-Generators,-yeld-keyword..md

 # 3
 ```

-In the above example, generator function generator() returns a generator object.
-You can iterate over the generator object using the for loop.
+In the above example, generator function `generator()` returns a `generator object`.
+You can `iterate` over the `generator object` using the for `loop`.

 ## `Generator Expressions`
-Just as you can create a list comprehension, you can create generator expressions as well.
-These are more efficient than list comprehensions and can save memory if the resulting list is going to be large, because they generate each value on the fly rather than storing them in a list.
+Just as you can create a `list comprehension`, you can create `generator expressions` as well.
+These are more efficient than `list comprehensions` and can save memory if the resulting `list` is going to be **large**, because they generate each value on the fly rather than storing them in a list.

 ```python
 numbers = (x for x in range(10))